A Mean Field Approach to Empirical Bayes Estimation in High-dimensional Linear Regression: Introduction

 The quadratic nature of the log-likelihood for the linear model dictates that for any $\mu \in \mathcal{P}$ and any maximizer $\bar{\nu} = \prod_{i=1}^{p}\bar{\nu}_i$ of~\eqref{eq:Max-ELBO}, $\bar{\nu}_i$ is a quadratic tilt of $\mu$ (see \citet[Lemma 6]{mukherjee2022variational} and~\citet[Section 5.3]{wainwright2008graphical}); Section \ref{sec:MF} has more details.
 Thus in this specific case, \eqref{eq:Max-ELBO} reduces to a (high-dimensional) optimization problem over real parameters, where one maximizes over the choice of the tilts.
 In our subsequent discussion, we re-parametrize the $\ELBO$ objective in terms of the tilt parameters, and denote this objective function as $\widetilde{M}_p(\cdot, \mathbf{X}^{\top}\mathbf{y}/\sigma^2, \mu)$ (see \eqref{eq:Tilde-M_p}).

-In Theorem~\ref{lem:approx} we show that, under suitable assumptions, the marginal log-likelihood function $\log m_\mu(\mathbf{y})$ can be (uniformly) approximated by its mean field counterpart $\mathrm{NMF}(\log m_\mu(\mathbf{y});\mu)$.
-This, in particular, implies that $\hat \mu_\MF$ yields a consistent estimator of $\mu^*$, as $p, n$ grow large.
-This gives a computationally feasible alternative to estimating $\mu^*$ (via~\eqref{eq:pi-hat}); Fig \ref{fig1} illustrates the satisfactory finite sample performance of $\hat \mu_\MF$ for different $\mu^*$'s.
+In Theorem~\ref{lem:approx} we show that, under suitable assumptions, the marginal log-likelihood function $\log m_\mu(\mathbf{y})$ can be approximated by its mean field counterpart $\mathrm{NMF}(\log m_\mu(\mathbf{y});\mu)$, uniformly in $\mu$.
+Let $\hat \mu_\MF$ be the mean field MLE obtained by maximizing the above approximation in $\mu$.
+We derive a non-asymptotic convergence rate of $\hat \mu_\MF$ to $\mu^*$ when $p$ and $n$ are both large.
+This gives a computationally feasible alternative to estimating $\mu^*$ (via~\eqref{eq:pi-hat}); Figure~\ref{fig1} illustrates the satisfactory finite sample performance of $\hat \mu_\MF$ for different $\mu^*$'s.

 Having obtained a consistent estimator of $\mu^*$, we turn to the task of approximating the posterior distribution $\mathbb{P}_{\mu^{*}}(\cdot \mid \mathbf{y})$ --- the true posterior of $\bbeta$ given the data $\mathbf{y}$.
 Note that the NMF scheme~\eqref{eq:Max-ELBO} equivalently solves the optimization problem